user-story-based-exercises/sew-core-photo-app/README.md

 ### Acceptance Criteria
 - A VueJS app for taking and listing pictures is available.
+- Use the Vue router for this app and define the following two states:
   - A state for displaying a gallery of pictures is available.
   - A state for taking a new picture is available.

 ### Hint
 - Use the Media Capture API: https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API